 WELCOME TO YEAR 4

-Our topic for the summer term is WILD AND WONDERFUL
+Our topic for this term is CHANGING STATES

 TRIPS / VISITS OR SPECIAL THINGS HAPPENING THIS TERM: